wyh136/SophiaTX-Network/README.md

 > In the commands below, change `~/dev/SophiaTX/SophiaTX-Network-build/artifacts/prefix` to `~/dev/SophiaTX/SophiaTX-Network-prefix` or to any other install location, that you specified during initial configuration.

-On first run `sophiatxd` will create `.decent` in the home directory, if doesn't exist already.
+On first run `sophiatxd` will create `.sophiatx` in the home directory, if doesn't exist already.

     $ ~/dev/SophiaTX/SophiaTX-Network-build/artifacts/prefix/bin/sophiatxd

 Optionally, now press Ctrl-C to stop `sophiatxd`.
-You can edit configuration in `~/.decent/data/sophiatxd/config.ini`.
+You can edit configuration in `~/.sophiatx/data/sophiatxd/config.ini`.

 Then, run the SophiaTX daemon again: